#1 Ranked Children’s Hospital by U.S. News & World Report

-If your child has Guillain-Barré syndrome, she will probably need to be admitted to the hospital so that we can monitor her for serious complications and help her recover.
-The disease is very treatable, and the vast majority of children recover fully or with only mild long-term weakness.
-Most children are able to go home from the hospital within a week.
+Guillain-Barré syndrome is very treatable, and most of children recover fully or with only mild long-term weakness.
+Most children can go home from the hospital within a week.

-Your child's medical team closely monitors her blood pressure, heart rate and breathing.
-Depending on her particular situation, she may need other tests or treatments while she's in the hospital.
+Depending on your child’s particular condition, he or she may need other tests or treatments while in the hospital.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”